-This document is a governance tool that provides guidance to Directors, Commissioners, the Chief Executive Officer (CEO), Indigenous Advisory Committee (IAC) members, and staff of the Canada Energy Regulator (CER) regarding their roles and responsibilities in supporting the effective delivery of the CER's mandate.
+This document is a governance tool that provides guidance to the Board of Directors (the Board), Commissioners, the Chief Executive Officer (CEO), Indigenous Advisory Committee (IAC) members, and staff of the Canada Energy Regulator (CER) regarding their roles and responsibilities in supporting the effective delivery of the CER's mandate.
 It is also intended to serve as a summary and guide for members of the public regarding the governance structure of the CER.